sunknudsen/privacy-guides/how-to-self-host-a-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 Open "Apple Configurator 2", then click "File", then "New Profile".

-In "General", fill out "Name" and "Identifier".
+In "General", enter "Self-hosted strongSwan VPN" in "Name".

 ![apple-configurator-general](apple-configurator-general.png?shadow=1)

 In "Certificates", click "Configure" and select "ca.crt".
 Then click "+" and select "vpn-client.p12".

-The password is the one from [step 25](#step-25-create-certificate-authority-for-security-reasons-this-is-done-on-macos-rather-than-on-server).
+The password is the one from [step 26](#step-26-create-certificate-authority-for-security-reasons-this-is-done-on-macos-rather-than-on-server).

 ![apple-configurator-certificates](apple-configurator-certificates.png?shadow=1)

-In "VPN", click "Configure" and enter the settings from the following screenshot.
+In "VPN", click "Configure" and enter the settings from the following screenshot (replace `185.193.126.203` with IP of server).

 The "Child SA Params" are the same as "IKE SA Params".

 ![apple-configurator-vpn](apple-configurator-vpn.png?shadow=1)

 Finally, click "File", then "Save", and save file as "Self-hosted strongSwan VPN.mobileconfig".

-#### Step 31: add VPN profile to macOS
+#### Step 31: add VPN profile to Mac

 This step is super simple, simply double-click "Self-hosted strongSwan VPN.mobileconfig" and follow instructions.

-#### Step 32: add VPN profile to iOS using Apple Configurator 2
+#### Step 32: add VPN profile to iPhone using Apple Configurator 2

 Unlock iPhone, connect it to Mac using USB cable and open Apple Configurator 2.

 In "All Devices", double-click on iPhone, then "Add", and finally "Profiles".

-Select "Self-hosted strongSwan VPN.mobileconfig" and follow instructions on iPhone.
+Select "Self-hosted strongSwan VPN.mobileconfig" and follow instructions.

-On iOS, open "Settings", then "Profile Downloaded" and tap "Install"
+On iPhone, open "Settings", then "Profile Downloaded" and tap "Install"

-#### Step 33: connect to VPN on iOS and macOS
+#### Step 33: connect to VPN on iPhone or Mac